SumaiyaShejin/Computer-Graphics-Applications/README.md

 1. WebGL application to draw a Triangle Bird (A special kind of bird made with only triangles).
 2. 2D circles within circles each having a different color and size.
 Initially, there will be a circle with a bigger radius.
 For each click, another circle with different color and a smaller radius will be created keeping the previous circles preserved.
+3. 2D scenario (model) is created using 2D triangle mesh.
+Applied per-vertex color on model.
+Integrated a keyboard interaction having at least one GLSL control statement (and/or built-in function) inside the shader.
+4. 3D cube using index buffer.
+Provided different colors for different faces.
+There is a border for the object.
+For each left click, the cube will be scaled up and for the right click, it will be scaled down.
+By pressing the right and down arrow keys, the cube will rotate (+ve) along the Y and X axis respectively.